zbhavyai/fedora-setup/README.md

 # Fedora Workstation Setup

 Welcome to the guide for setting up a development environment on a new [Fedora Workstation](https://fedoraproject.org/workstation/) with GNOME DE.
 This guide aims to streamline the setup process, automating certain tasks for my own convenience.
+This also serve as my dotfiles repository.

 ## What's automated